-Anywhere from 50 to 66% of individuals will have to deal with some form of hemorrhoid at some time in their life.
-However, for the general population, specifically the younger generation, hemorrhoids hardly cross the mind, even if they are happening all around us.
-The primary reason for this is that it is most common to develop a hemorrhoid between 45 and 65 years old.
+Anywhere from 50 to 66% of individuals will have to deal with hemorrhoids in their life.
+However, for the general population, specifically the younger generation, hemorrhoids hardly cross the mind.
+The primary reason for this is that it is most common to develop hemorrhoids between 45 and 65 years old.

 More and more people with hemorrhoids, especially in cannabis legal states, have reported turning towards medical marijuana.

-Although some cases can of course be serious and require quick medical attention, hemorrhoids themselves are usually self-diagnosable and predominantly just require extra care and caution, along with adequate time for healing.
-Regarding any pain, it is possible to use a prescription painkiller from the doctor, but more and more people with hemorrhoids, especially in cannabis legal states, have reported turning towards medical marijuana to diminish their pain and discomfort.
+Although some cases can be serious and require quick medical attention, hemorrhoids themselves are usually self-diagnosable and predominantly require extra care and caution, along with adequate time for healing.
+Regarding pain, it is possible to use a prescription painkiller from a doctor.
+Still, more and more people with hemorrhoids, especially in cannabis legal states, have reported turning towards medical marijuana to diminish their pain and discomfort.

-Keep reading to discover more information about hemorrhoids, and just how cannabis can play a role in healing…
+Keep reading to discover more information about hemorrhoids and how cannabis can address them.

 What Are Hemorrhoids?

-Hemorrhoids are essentially just the swelling of veins in the lower region of your anus or rectum.
-When a hemorrhoid is swollen, it is sometimes also referred to as a pile.
-If the walls of the blood vessels get too thin, they can cause extreme irritation within the body, especially during excretion.
-Hemorrhoids are classified as either internal or external, and external hemorrhoids typically produce worse symptoms and greater pain.
+Hemorrhoids are essentially just the swelling of veins in the lower region of the anus or rectum.
+If the walls of the blood vessels get too thin, they can cause extreme irritation within the body, especially during bowel movements.
+Hemorrhoids are classified as either internal or external, and external hemorrhoids typically produce worse symptoms and more significant pain.

-It is important to note that hemorrhoids are very rarely dangerous, and often clear up after a couple of weeks.
-Still, if you believe you might have a hemorrhoid, it is vital to let your doctor or medical practitioner know within a timely manner so that they can take action right away.
-Some hemorrhoids can be extremely painful, or simply will not go away.
-These need to be removed by a doctor.
+It is important to note that hemorrhoids are very rarely dangerous and often clear up after a couple of weeks.
+Still, those with hemorrhoids should let their doctor or medical practitioner know within a timely manner so that they can take action right away.
+Some hemorrhoids can be extremely painful or simply will not go away.
+These need to be addressed by a doctor.

 Internal hemorrhoids cannot be seen or felt, for they are deeper in the rectum than their external counterpart.
 Because of the location, they typically do not hurt because there are actually few nerve endings within the deeper region of the rectum.

-External hemorrhoids, on the other hand, are much more painful and can typically be seen as a pink, purple or blueish bump by the opening of the anus.
-In serious cases, blood clots can sometimes occur within external hemorrhoids, which is what gives them the blueish purple color.
-This blood clotting is referred to as a thrombosis.
+On the other hand, external hemorrhoids are much more painful and can typically be seen as a pink, purple or blueish bump by the opening of the anus.
+In serious cases, blood clots can sometimes occur within external hemorrhoids, giving them a blueish purple color.

 Hemorrhoid Causes and Symptoms

-There are a variety of factors that can cause hemorrhoids, ranging anywhere from genetics to standing or sitting for very long periods of time.
+Various factors can cause hemorrhoids, ranging from genetics to standing or sitting for very long periods.

-Individuals who have family members who have had hemorrhoids, are at greater risk of developing them, as well as those who have extra weight, such as those who suffer from obesity, or even those who are pregnant.
+Individuals who have family members who have had hemorrhoids are at greater risk of developing them and those who have extra weight, such as those who suffer from obesity or even those who are pregnant.

-Sitting and standing for long durations of time frequently can increase the risk, as well as straining during a physically difficult activity, (lifting heavy objects, etc.).
+Sitting and standing for long durations of time frequently can increase the risk, as can straining during a physically challenging activity (lifting heavy objects, etc.).
 Furthermore, pushing intensely during bowel movements can cause them to arise, or if you are dealing with perpetual constipation or diarrhea, specifically if it will not clear up for long periods of time.

-Some hemorrhoids never cause any symptoms at all, and it might not even be of knowledge that an individual has one.
+Some hemorrhoids never cause any symptoms at all, and one may not know they have them.
 On the other hand, some do experience uncomfortable or unpleasant symptoms.
 Typical symptoms of internal and external hemorrhoids include:

 - Itching or pain in the region around the anus